Infopisteprojekti/infopiste/documentation/frontend.md

 The actual functionality can be found in [src/](../frontend/src/).

-[assets/](../frontend/src/assets/) contains the SVG files of the floorplans for each floor, and the rest of the directory contains the functionality of the application.
+[assets/](../frontend/src/assets/) contains the SVG files of the floorplans for each floor, and the QR code for uploading forms.

-[Floorplan.jsx](../frontend/src/Floorplan.jsx) contains all the logic for fetching rooms and the data related to them, while [App.jsx](../frontend/src/App.jsx) wraps the `Floorplan` component using a style, and [main.jsx](../frontend/src/main.jsx) wraps the `App` component with `StrictMode`.
+[components/](../frontend/src/components/) contains the following React components:

+`BulletinBoard` contains the logic for letting users upload notices, and viewing uploaded notices.

+`FloorDisplay` iterates through all rooms in the given floor, and assigns the correct data (reservation status and click handler, as well as polling) to each room.

+`Floorplan` is used to specify which floor to display, and includes the logic and buttons for zooming and switching rooms.

+`App` implements a navigation bar at the bottom of the page.
+The application is a single page application using React Router.

-`main.jsx` is then used in [index.html](../frontend/index.html) to render the components.
+`main.jsx` is used in [index.html](../frontend/index.html) to render the components.

+The styling for each component is defined in [css/](../frontend/src/css/).

 # Running the frontend